 We welcome children eight years of age and older unless specifically noted.
 All children, regardless of age, must have their own tickets for all performances.
 If you have any questions about our content, age-appropriateness, or anything else, please call the Box Office at 312-397-4010.

 Concessions and a cash bar are available at most evening performances.
-If you are attending a matinee performance, please visit the temporary café on the second floor during regular museum hours.

 The Edlis Neeson Theater is a medium-sized theater, featuring 296 stadium-style seats and a proscenium layout, meaning everyone in the audience has a good view of the stage.
 The theater was designed as a multiuse facility for performance art, theater, dance, music, screenings, and educational events.
 Visit our Program page for information on our upcoming events.